-Maritime Archaeology Ltd are annualy working on a Mesolithic underwater site in the Solent
+Maritime Archaeology Ltd are annually working on a Mesolithic underwater site in the Solent.

 The site of Bouldnor Cliff lies 11 m underwater off the north coast of the Isle of Wight.
 It sits within a submerged forest that has come to light after being pressure wrapped in silt and preserved for 8,000 years.
 Today, strong currents are taking the silt away to reveal the lost secrets of people that lived when Europe was segregated by the North Sea.